shubhamjain0594/halite-challenge/README.md

 ## Issues

 1. The bot timed out on large board sizes at times because of unavailability of GPUs and convolutions being calculated on CPU.

+## Results

+The model finished 94th on the final list.